teemtee/fmf/docs/context.rst

     # check whether a dimension is defined
     collection is not defined

+    # search dimension value for a regular expression
+    initiator ~ .*-ci

+    # make sure that the value does not match given regular expression
+    arch !~ ppc64.*

     # disable adjust rule (e.g. during debugging / experimenting)
     false and <original rule>